 Ryan Harder <email@example.com>

-When Lincoln Hawk is announced as the last finalist, it shows him sitting in front of the truck with his right elbow wrapped in a towel.
+When Lincoln Hawk is announced as the last finalist, he sits in front of the truck with his right elbow wrapped in a towel.
 The shot cuts away, and when it comes back to Hawk, the towel is in his back pocket and he puts it on again.
 See more »

 Sly acts a bit 'un-interested' in some parts of this film.

 Good choice of work for Sly - a trucker.
 Something 'masculine', on the move.
 He wrangles with his father-in-law for custody of his son, who thought his dad (Sly) disowned him.
 To the contrary, grandfather didn't want the boy associating with Sly because he was'nt 'of money' like grandfather was.
 When Sly's former wife dies of cancer, (Susan Blakely again), Sly sees it as a 'sign' to take his responsibility seriously & raise his son the only way he knows how - take him on the road with him, teach him not to be a spoiled brat all his life, live a little!
 At first, his son rejects him totally.
 But later on when he finds out the truth about his dad, he decides he WANTS to be with him.

 Yes, the veritable 'macho-sport of arm-wrestling' is thrown in as a way to win big money quick & show-off Sly's ever-bulging muscles.
 But hey!
 What's a Sly-film without muscles??
 See this one for family entertainment.
 Sly might be a bit 'wooden' with some of his lines, but the action scenes are typically Sly!